CraryPrimitiveMan/awesome-with-star/awesome/meirwah_awesome-incident-response.md

 * [FastIR Collector](https://github.com/SekoiaLab/Fastir_Collector) - FastIR Collector is a tool that collects different artefacts on live Windows systems and records the results in csv files.
 With the analyses of these artefacts, an early compromise can be detected :star:326
 * [FECT](https://github.com/jipegit/FECT) - Fast Evidence Collector Toolkit (FECT) is a light incident response toolkit to collect evidences on a suspicious Windows computer.
 Basically it is intended to be used by non-tech savvy people working with a journeyman Incident Handler :star:29
 * [Fibratus](https://github.com/rabbitstack/fibratus) - tool for exploration and tracing of the Windows kernel :star:412
+* [IREC](https://binalyze.com/products/irec-free/) - All-in-one IR Evidence Collector which captures RAM Image, $MFT, EventLogs, WMI Scripts, Registry Hives, System Restore Points and much more.
+It is FREE, lightning fast and easy to use.
 * [IOC Finder](https://www.fireeye.com/services/freeware/ioc-finder.html) - IOC Finder is a free tool from Mandiant for collecting host system data and reporting the presence of Indicators of Compromise (IOCs).
 Support for Windows only
 * [Fidelis ThreatScanner](https://www.fidelissecurity.com/resources/fidelis-threatscanner) - Fidelis ThreatScanner is a free tool from Fidelis Cybersecurity that uses OpenIOC and YARA rules to report on the state of an endpoint.
 The user provides OpenIOC and YARA rules and executes the tool.
 ThreatScanner measures the state of the system and, when the run is complete, a report for any matching rules is generated.
 Windows Only.
 * [LOKI](https://github.com/Neo23x0/Loki) - Loki is a free IR scanner for scanning endpoint with yara rules and other indicators(IOCs)
 * [Panorama](https://github.com/AlmCo/Panorama) - Fast incident overview on live Windows systems :star:19
-* [PowerForensics](https://github.com/Invoke-IR/PowerForensics) - Live disk forensics platform, using PowerShell :star:761
+* [PowerForensics](https://github.com/Invoke-IR/PowerForensics) - Live disk forensics platform, using PowerShell :star:762
 * [PSRecon](https://github.com/gfoss/PSRecon/) - PSRecon gathers data from a remote Windows host using PowerShell (v2 or later), organizes the data into folders, hashes all extracted data, hashes PowerShell and various system properties, and sends the data off to the security team.
 The data can be pushed to a share, sent over email, or retained locally
 * [RegRipper](https://code.google.com/p/regripper/wiki/RegRipper) - Regripper is an open source tool, written in Perl, for extracting/parsing information (keys, values, data) from the Registry and presenting it for analysis
 * [TRIAGE-IR](https://code.google.com/p/triage-ir/) - Triage-IR is a IR collector for Windows